weumn00b/Reversing/ReversingLinuxModules.md

 ![Pasted image 20241216213725](https://github.com/user-attachments/assets/f98ae060-0f7b-48f5-8b89-a16da77883f2)

 The next step is to look into what the ".ko" extension [signifies](https://docs.legato.io/latest/getStartedKO.html). ".ko" files are used to "extend" the kernel of a Linux Distribution.
-From my understanding, this means that they are some sort of binary files, probably coded in C.
+From my understanding, this means they are binary files, probably coded in C.

 ![Pasted image 20241216213901](https://github.com/user-attachments/assets/e2f54ccb-819e-4cc3-995d-1935302f05d4)

 Looking at the logs file, it appears to be gibberish.
 It is probably necessary to decode this to get our flag.
+<br><br>
 ## Ghidra
 ---